Iliain/silverstripe-accessible/docs/en/Images.md

 # Images

-Adds a pair of new fields to Images that can be edited in the CMS, Caption and AltText.
+Adds a pair of new fields to Images that can be edited in the CMS: Caption and AltText.
 These fields can either be rendered manually, or with the provided template.

 ## Usage